Saturday, May 9, through Sunday, May 2

-Currently Installed in the Figge Art Museum’s second-floor orientation gallery, the Davenport venue's new exhibition Seen & Heard: The Art of Empowerment will be available for online viewing from Saturday, May 9, through Sunday, September 6.
+Currently Installed in the Figge Art Museum’s second-floor orientation gallery, the Davenport venue's new exhibition Seen & Heard: The Art of Empowerment will be on view from Saturday, May 9, through Sunday, May 2, 2021.

 Drawn from the Figge’s collection, Seen & Heard: The Art of Empowerment features works by 13 women artists – including Marisol, Grace Hartigan, Louise Nevelson, Lee Krasner, and Alison Saar – who asserted their artistic empowerment despite social and cultural barriers.
 In addition to empowering themselves, several of the artists on view give voice and visibility to the marginalized through their artistry.

 The featured artists have created innovative and significant bodies of work, and have also tenaciously pursued artmaking for decades, determinedly brought their creative visions to life and forged innovative methods and techniques.
 One such artist was Louise Nevelson, a creative force who went decades before receiving recognition.
 An outstanding example of her wall assemblages, Nevelson's 1984 piece Moon Zag III is on display in Seen & Heard.
 A number of the artists also created work concerning women’s experiences, establishing that it was a subject deserving visibility and recognition.
 Other artists created work that brought attention to societal injustices and traditionally marginalized groups – among them Carrie Mae Weems, who probes the racial, social, and, cultural inequities in art history through her 2001 piece Not Manet’s Type.
 Whether pursuing individual or communal agency, the artists featured here have contributed to a more inclusive environment in the art world and beyond.